Docker Tutorial 1: Palying with Docker to deploy genetics software

 Successfully built 87f7aefa7968

-Check the built image with docker images
+Check the built image with docker images command

 docker images